Skip to main content Skip to secondary navigation

 Limited Programs:

-2022 Andrew Carnegie Fellows Program Competition
+2025 Andrew Carnegie Fellows Program Competition

 Limited submission program for sabbatical-eligible faculty (see eligibility) - a university-wide internal nomination process is required.
 The fellowships of $200,000 each enable recipients to take sabbaticals of one or two years from their institution to focus on research and writing.

-Award Purpose:
+Award Purpose

-# of nominations:
+# of nominations

 Two nominations are permitted from each university: one junior scholar and one senior scholar.
 (See eligibility below)

-Internal university deadline: Fri., Oct.
-29, 2021, 5:00 pm (see the internal nomination process below)
+Internal university deadline: Mon., Sept.
+23, 2024, 5:00 pm (see the internal nomination process below)

-The nominee(s) selected to represent Stanford will be notified: Fri., Nov.
-5, 2021
+The nominee(s) selected to represent Stanford will be notified: Wed., Oct.
+9, 2024

 Sponsor’s deadline: Nov.
-22, 2021
+8, 2024

-Fellows announced: April 2022
+Fellows announced: Apr.
+2025

-Start of the fellowship: by September 1, 2022
+Start of the fellowship: by Sept.
+1, 2025

 • Senior, junior, and emerging scholars; journalists; and public intellectuals